nickayl/DASliderView/README.md

 ## Installation
 ### CocoaPods

-Just add the ParlaKit dependency to your Podfile:
+Just add the DASliderView dependency to your Podfile:
 ```cocoapods
   pod 'DASliderView'
   use_frameworks!